List of England ODI cricketers: Players

-Statistics are correct as of 1 November 2025.
+Statistics are correct as of 27 September 2026.

-Paul Collingwood played in 197 ODI matches, the second most of any England player, after Eoin Morgan (225).
+Paul Collingwood played in 197 ODI matches, the third most of any England player, after Eoin Morgan (225) and Jos Buttler (204).

-Eoin Morgan scored 6,957 runs, the most of any England player, and is the only English player to reach 200 ODI caps.
+Eoin Morgan scored 6,957 runs, the second most of any England player, and one of only two English players to reach 200 ODI caps.

 James Anderson took 269 wickets, the most of any England player.